 Delivering ads to people is not the only thing that matters in digital advertising.
 Tracking performance is crucial to understand if the strategy is working, and what to tweak in case it isn’t.
 That is why Facebook has introduced data-driven attribution (DDA) model powered by machine learning.

-DDA is an attribution model that measures the progressive results you receive with Facebook Ads.
+DDA is an attribution model that measures the progressive results you receive with artificial intelligence Facebook Ads.
 It demonstrates how people’s actions on Facebook result in a conversion.
 Facebook calls such actions “touchpoints”.
 They include impressions, clicks, and web store visits before the actual conversion.

 To make sure that such attribution model is accurate, it is checked for bias.
 All results received under the DDA are compared with the Facebook conversion lift studies that didn’t use this model.
 This method ensures that there are no over- or underestimations of the results.